Employee vs. Independent Contractor Classification

 - Employers should be prepared for increased scrutiny of worker classifications, especially in construction, transportation, and technology [1].

 While these guidelines apply to most situations, certain professions may be exempt from the ABC test [2].
-Consult with a legal professional or the California Employment Development Department (EDD) for specific cases or industries.
+Consult a legal professional or the California Employment Development Department (EDD) for specific cases or industries.

 Navigating AB5 Compliance